 The main cathedral in Cusco, located in the middle of Plaza de Armas, the main square.
-Built in 1654, in the area were once the palace of the Inca Wiracocha stood, the Cathedral houses nowadays the Roman Catholic Archdiocese of Cusco.
+Built-in 1654, in the area, where once the palace of the Inca Wiracocha stood, the Cathedral houses nowadays the Roman Catholic Archdiocese of Cusco.

 Inside you will also find small artifacts and relics from the Inca Empire and the Colonization era.
 To visit the Cathedral you have to pay a fee at the entrance, which is something around $ 30 soles.

 Another church located next to the cathedral in Plaza de Armas.
 It was built by the Jesuits in 1571 upon the palace of Huayna Capac, one of the last Incas of the empire.

 The church was built to be the most beautiful in the city, however, the idea was turned down by the pope himself.

 First, because the fact that the La Campania was not the main church in Cusco, second, it was located next to the Cathedral, which was supposed to be the most beautiful and sumptuous building in the whole city.

 Sacsayhuaman, which is pronounced ‘Sexy Woman’, yeah that’s right, is an ancient Inca fortress, located close to the main square and can easily be visited by walk leaving from the city center.

 There is a bus that takes you there as well as the other bad ones nearby which is way more convenient though.